Dawntraoz/Dawntraoz/README.md

 My name is Alba, aka Dawntraoz, I'm Senior FrontEnd Developer at Blue Harvest.
 I'm writting posts about frontend development on my personal blog, www.dawntraoz.com/blog/, and I'm working hard on open-source projects to create more value for the web community.
 'More effort now to save effort later' mentality & clean code as a life style.

-Ambassador at Storyblok.
-In love with NuxtJS, Vue, TailwindCSS and AMP components 🥰
+Ambassador at Storyblok & NuxtJS.
+In love with Vue, TailwindCSS and AMP components 🥰

 ## Where you can find me